Dakoda Shepley: Seattle Seahawks

 On September 1, 2021, the Seattle Seahawks claimed Shepley off waivers.
 Shepley played in 8 games during the regular season, blocking on the extra point unit.
 On August 31, 2022, the Seahawks waived Shepley as part of final roster cut downs.

 Dallas Cowboys (first stint)

 On September 1, 2022, the Cowboys signed Shepley to their practice squad.
 He was promoted to the active roster on January 7, 2023, then waived two days later.

 Indianapolis Colts

 On January 10, 2023, Shepley was claimed off waivers by the Indianapolis Colts.
 He was waived on August 29, 2023, and re-signed to the practice squad on September 21.
 He was released on October 17.

 Dallas Cowboys (second stint)

 On October 31, 2023, Shepley was signed to the Cowboys practice squad.
 He signed a reserve/future contract on January 16, 2024.

 Shepley was released by the Cowboys on August 27, 2024, and re-signed to the practice squad.
+He re-joined the Cowboys for the 2025 season, but was waived with an injury designation on August 8, 2025.

+Toronto Argonauts

+On January 27, 2026, it was announced that Shepley had signed with the Toronto Argonauts.